kevinyma/p_v2/_pages/about.md

 </div>-->
 <div class="col-md-4">
 <p>
 Hi.
 My name is Kevin.
-I'm a maker from Beijing with a passion for art and technology, who has worked with with
+I'm a maker from Beijing with a passion for art and technology, and I've worked with
 <a href="http://gizmodo.com/5053464/htcs-magic-labs/">HTC R&D</a> and
 <a href="http://www.ibm.com/design/">IBM</a> in the past.
 </p>
-<p>I have a degree in Information Science from Cornell Unviversity.
+<p>I have a degree in Information Science from Cornell University.
 At school I did research for the <a href="http://dsclab.cornell.edu/">Social Cognition Lab</a>, <a href="http://idl.cornell.edu/">Interaction Design Lab</a>, and <a href="https://www.cs.cornell.edu/~francois/">Gumbretiere Lab</a>.
 I also helped teach Cornell's grad-level <a href="http://www.cornell.edu/video/rapid-prototyping-students-demo-inventions-sciencenter">physical computing class</a>.</p>
 </div>
 </div>
 <div class="row">